Norman Orentreich: Clinique

-In 1968, Orentreich cowrote an article in Vogue with Carol Philips titled Can Great Skin Be Created?
-In August of that year, Clinique was launched.
+In 1968, Orentreich was the expert interviewed for an article in Vogue by Carol Philips titled Can Great Skin Be Created?
+Orentreich had pioneered a skin care regimen based on sequential cleansing, exfoliation, and moisturizing that became the focus of the Clinique line and is widespread in skin care today.
+In August of that year, Estée Lauder recruited Philips and Orentreich and Clinique was launched with foundational products designed by Orentreaich.
 Clinique's promotional materials highlight Orentreich's influence on the brand's ethos:

 Dr Norman Orentreich holds that human skin is intuitively capable of renewing itself, although this capability weakens with the passage of age and environmental conditions.
 He believes that great skin can be created if the secrets of the natural skin development are unlocked.